Table of contents

 Troubleshooting your lagging Mac can be as simple as restarting it or as complex as determining if it's infected with malware.
 In any case, you know you need to do everything you can to get it running smoothly again.
 After all, you bought the expensive machine because you expected it to provide optimal performance.

 The steps we listed will keep you from having to hand your Mac over to an Apple Genius Bar.
-But some issues can be too complex for a non-techie.
-Combining security software and expert human support, Clario can provide the digital healthcare services you need.
+But, some issues can be too complex for a non-techie.
+That’s where third-party tools come in handy.
+In addition, don’t forget about your smartphone, which can also be targeted with malware.
+Protect your phone calls, social media accounts, and more with Clario Anti Spy.
+Combining anti-spying software and expert human support, Clario Anti Spy can provide the digital healthcare services you need.
+Its Anti-spy setup walks you through the process of protecting your phone and sensitive information across various categories for your peace of mind.